snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### Running in SLURM reservations

 This scenario is mostly done when testing or teaching.
-The plugin allows specifying a flag `--reservation=<name>` to use a particular reservation.
+The plugin allows specifying a flag `--slurm-reservation=<name>` to use a particular reservation.
 It does not validate the spelling nor eligibility to this reservation For teaching, it is recommended that you ask your administrators to set up a reservation with the SLURM `magnetic` flag.
-This will ensure that the `--reservation` flag is not necessary, e.g. if the reservation is associated with a particular course account.
+This will ensure that the `--slurm-reservation` flag is not necessary, e.g. if the reservation is associated with a particular course account.

 ### Frequently Asked Questions